 Advertisement

-In years and decades past, the greatest health threat to HIV patients was AIDS (autoimmune deficiency syndrome).
+In years and decades past, the greatest health threat to people with human immunodeficiency virus (HIV) was autoimmune deficiency syndrome (AIDS).
 AIDS occurs after the immune system has been badly damaged by HIV infection, leaving the body unable to fight off opportunistic infections and diseases.
-In the past, AIDS was the expected outcome after having HIV for 10 years, and once a person developed AIDS, they had a life expectancy averaging less than two years.
+In the past, AIDS was the expected outcome after having HIV for 10 years.
+Once a person developed AIDS, they had a life expectancy averaging less than two years.

-Today, the prognosis for people with HIV is much, much better.
-With treatment, HIV patients are able to have near-normal lifespans.
-However, as they live longer lives, HIV patients face another health challenge—age-associated disease.
+Today, the prognosis for people with HIV is much better.
+With treatment, people with HIV can have near-normal lifespans.
+However, as they live longer, they face another health challenge—age-associated disease.

 Aging-associated disease

-While everyone’s risk of these conditions increases as they age, people who are managing HIV are at an even higher risk.
-People with HIV may also develop age-associated diseases at younger ages.
+While everyone’s odds of having these diseases increase as they age, people who are managing HIV are at an even higher risk.
+They are also at increased risk for frailty and certain cancers, including Hodgkin lymphoma, anal cancer, soft tissue cancer, and multiple myeloma.
+People with HIV may also develop age-related diseases at younger ages.

 HIV and inflammation